Skip to footer content

 In order to flatten a PDF using IronPDF, there are certain prerequisites that need to be met.
 These prerequisites include:

-2. An Integrated Development Environment (IDE) such as Eclipse or IntelliJ is required to write and execute your code.
+2. An Integrated Development Environment (IDE) such as Eclipse or IntelliJ IDEA is required to write and execute your code.

 Once these prerequisites are met, you can proceed with setting up your project and using IronPDF to load and flatten PDF files in your Java application.